diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Similarly, node managers that may connect to the resource manager are specified in a file whose name is specified by the `yarn.resourcemanager.nodes.include-path` property.
 In most cases, there is one shared file, referred to as the `include` file, that both dfs.hosts and yarn.resourcemanager.nodes.include-path refer to, since nodes in the cluster run both datanode and node manager daemons.

 The file (or files) specified by the `dfs.hosts` and `yarn.resourcemanager.nodes.include-path` properties is different from the `slaves` file.
 The former is used by the namenode and resource manager to determine which worker nodes may connect.
-The slaves file is used by the Hadoop control scripts to perform clusterwide operations, such as cluster restarts.
-It is never used by the Hadoop daemons.
+The **slaves** file is used by the `Hadoop control scripts` to perform clusterwide operations, such as cluster restarts.
+It is `never used by the Hadoop daemons`.

 **To add new nodes to the cluster**:
 1. Add the network addresses of the new nodes to the include file.